pallavjhawar/help.supportbee.com/_posts/2011-12-30-adding-users.markdown

 {% include setup %}

+At SupportBee, we believe that collaboration is the key to [good customer service](/resources/good-customer-service).
+We encourage you to involve everyone in your company in customer support.

 How many users can I add to SupportBee?
 ---------------------------------------
 There's no restriction on the number of users that you can add to your Helpdesk.
 In-fact, your billing has no bearing on the number of users added.
 We recommend that you add everyone in your team to SupportBee.